w3f/polkadot-wiki/docs/learn/learn-bridge-hub.md

 The Bridge Hub system parachain operates on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and is responsible for faciliating bridges to the wider Web3 space.
-It contains all required bridge [pallets](../general/glossary.md#pallet) in its runtime, which enable trustless bridging with other blockchain networks like {{ polkadot: Kusama :polkadot }}{{ kusama: Polkadot :kusama }}, Ethereum etc. The Bridge Hub uses the native token of the relay chain,
+It contains the required bridge [pallets](../general/glossary.md#pallet) in its runtime, which enable trustless bridging with other blockchain networks like {{ polkadot: Kusama :polkadot }}{{ kusama: Polkadot :kusama }}, Ethereum etc. The Bridge Hub uses the native token of the relay chain,